 There are hundreds of scholars whose insights I seek to understand.
 Robert Langlands and his conjectures (called programs) are high on my list .
 His conjectures have proved helpful to many mathematicians, yet he writes for the best of our mathematicians and surely not for people who love simple things.
 He’s a serious guy, so I am very grateful for people like Edward Frankel who tries hard to introduce the rest of us to Langlands’ larger concepts.
 He really wants us to understand this emerging discipline.
 In 2013, I read Frankel’s book, Love & Math and just recently I re-engaged both Langlands and Frankel to see if they just might be missing some simple things like the first 60+ (of the 202) notations that give definition and a simple structure to the study of our universe.

 Physics rather quickly writes off those first 60+ steps as being much too small to define their seed structures.
 And, they are right, but nothing is too small for mathematics.
-And if it all begins in some sense at the Planck scale, then let’s try to see the universe as the Planck scale sees it.
+And if it all begins in some sense at the Planck scale, then let’s try to see the universe as the Planck scale just might possibly see it.

 The entire enterprise of the Langlands people (and of most of his colleagues at the Institute for Advanced Studies) is to grasp a more basic understanding of reality and our universe.
 But ever so quickly these scholars jump into an esoteric discussion about automorphic forms ; it begs the question, “What are we missing?
 Let’s go over this one more time.”

 And, we will.
-Over the next few weeks, we’ll try to figure out Langlands and his programs because it is my belief that this math begins to emerge within the first block of ten steps or doublings or notations pictured just above on the right.
+Over the next few years, we’ll try to learn a little about Langlands and his programs because it is my belief that this math begins to emerge within the first block of ten steps or doublings or notations pictured just above on the right.